-Last year’s Montana trip was just awesome.
-It’s not often that you get a leave pass for three and a bit weeks of fishing in another country with two of your closest friends.
-Relationships can be a drag when you’re involved with the wrong person, but I am one of the lucky ones with a wife who encourages me to do the things that make me happy.
+Our most recent Montana trip was simply awesome.
+It’s not often that you get a leave-pass for three and a bit weeks of fishing in another country with two of your closest friends.
+Relationships can be a total drag when you’re involved with the wrong person, but I am one of the lucky ones with a wife who encourages me to do the things that make me happy.

-And travelling to Montana makes me deliriously happy.
+And travelling to Montana in July makes me deliriously happy.

 Thanks Maree.
 Love you.
 You’re a gem.

-And so it came to pass that I found myself with Bo in an exit row on QF 93, winging our way across the Pacific with a plan to meet a friend, Sasha, just outside of Customs and Immigration.
+And so it came to pass that I found myself with Bo seated in an exit row on QF 93; winging our way across the Pacific with a plan to meet a friend, Sasha, just outside of Customs and Immigration in Los Angeles.

-This time however, I cleared immigration in record time; even talking fishing with the TSA agent while Bo got hammered for having a ‘guide’s beard’.
-While the black humorist in me wanted to make a crack that he’s a serb and therefore the polar-opposite of a potential islamist; I bit my tongue and let Bo to get acquainted with his new suitor.
+This time however, I cleared immigration in record time; even talking fishing with the TSA agent while Bo got the third degree for having a ‘guide’s beard’.

-I spent the next hour looking for bags on carousels so large they could double for an Olympic running track, and by the time all of Bo’s body cavities had been thoroughly searched, I had managed to locate our luggage and we hit the ground running.
+The next hour was spent searching for our luggage on carousels so large, they could double for an Olympic running track.
+By the time Bo had caught up with me, I had managed to locate our bags, and we hit the ground running.

-Sasha was on time, as you would expect from a project manager in charge of some of Westfield’s biggest projects, and he rushed us to his ‘USA car’ that he leaves there for the rare occasions that he goes fishing or skiing stateside.
-A top of the range Land Rover with a hawks sticker on the rear window.
-After the shock of him having such a nice car just sitting around collecting dust; we hit the road for the long drive north.
+Sasha was on time, as you would expect from a project manager in charge of some of Westfield’s biggest projects; and he rushed us to the car that he keeps handy in LA for trips such as this, and we hit the road for the long drive north.

-Los Angeles is a shit-hole.
+I’m never going to write for Lonely Planet and I’m pretty sure the Lakers aren’t going to draft me and put me on the roster.
+Hence I feel safe in saying this.
+Los Angeles is a complete shit-hole.
 There’s no way to be polite about it.
 It’s dirty.
-People are often just focused on surviving, and so the friendliness of the average local sits somewhere between Russell Crowe and your average Taliban member.
+People are often just focused on surviving the traffic, and so the friendliness of the average local sits somewhere between Russell Crowe and your average Taliban member.

-Did I mention we got out of there as soon as we could?
+Did I mention that we got out of there as soon as we could?

 But let’s get one thing straight here.
-Vegas isn’t Vegas when you’re coming off a 16 hour flight.
+Vegas isn’t Vegas when you’re coming off a 16 hour flight and nearly 72 hours without sleep.
 As it stands, we ended up having a very early night with the plan to be up and on the road before the heat of the day became unbearable (it was 51 degrees that day).
-Pretty sad really, and to illustrate this point the highlight of our stay in Las Vegas was a schvitz.
+Pretty sad really, and to illustrate this point, the highlight of our stay in Las Vegas was a schvitz.

 No tigers in bathrooms or Mike Tyson singing Phil Collins.
 Just a straight razor and a hot towel.